 North Penn Water Authority (NPWA) is pleased to present to you this year's Annual Drinking Water Quality Report.
 This brochure is a snapshot of last year's water quality.
-Included are details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and Pennsylvania Department of Environmental

-Protection (PA DEP) state standards.
+Included are details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and Pennsylvania Department of Environmental Protection (PA DEP) state standards.
 We are committed to providing you with information because informed customers are our best allies.
 The Authority's staff of professionals is dedicated to ensuring that our customers receive a safe, economical, and continuous supply of water.

 All of the water that is delivered to our customers in our East Rockhill Satellite System comes from two groundwater supply wells.
 The water from these wells is chlorinated before it is pumped into customers' homes.
 The East Rockhill Satellite System is physically separated from the NPWA main system.
 Water from the two systems does not ever mix.
-NPWA routinely monitors for constituents in your drinking water according to Federal and State laws.
-These tables show the results of our monitoring for the period of January 1 to December 31, 2013.
-These tables contain the most recent data used to assure compliance with Federal and State laws.
-All data is from 2013 unless otherwise indicated.

-While NPWA tests for over 80 contaminants to ensure water quality, only detected values of contaminants are included in the table of this report.
-A list of contaminants that NPWA monitors for but were not detected is in a separate portion of this report.
-The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data, though representative, are more than one year old.
+NPWA routinely monitors for constituents in your drinking water according to EPA, PA DEP and Safe Drinking Water Regulations.
+The monitoring results shown in this report includes information from the 2014 calendar year.
+While NPWA tests for over 80 parameters to ensure water quality, the tables in this report summarize the monitoring results for parameters found at detectable levels.
+A list of parameters that NPWA monitored for but were not detected is in a separate portion of this report.
+Annual testing is not required for all parameters because the concentrations of these parameters do not change frequently.
+Some are on multi-year cycles based on schedules determined by state and federal regulations.
+Therefore, some of our data, though representative, are more than one year old.